sajuptpm/jiocloud-docs/build_system.md

 within the context of our guiding design principals.

 1. Automate everything - Humans make too many mistakes to have them perform any manual repetitve tasks.
-Automating tasks also allows them to scale.
+Automating tasks also results in fewer mistakes and allows tasks to scale.

 2. No one should ever make any adhoc modification to our cloud systems.
 This leads to risk that certain systems can wind up in an inconsistent state.
-   Inconsistent states invalidate our upgrade testing and can lead to.
+   Machines with inconsistent states are harder to debug at scale and invalidate our upgrade testing.

 3. Stay as close to master as possible - The closer you are to master, the less code you need to deploy to stay up-to-date.
 This should limit the